Mark E. Wilensky

 Another large part of Mark’s practice involves working with the Firm’s corporate counsel advising business entities on ways to divide a business among shareholders or partners without triggering taxable gain or otherwise counseling clients operating as limited liability companies or S corporations on ways to take advantage of the lower tax rates on capital gains when selling all or a portion of a business.

 Mark also has experience settling New York State and City residency audits and advising clients on New York State and City real estate transfer tax, mortgage recording tax, and sales taxes.

-Mark chaired the American Bar Association Tax Section’s Sales, Exchanges & Basis Committee from 2012 through June 2014 and is a frequent speaker at Tax Section meetings.
+Mark chaired the American Bar Association Tax Section’s Sales, Exchanges & Basis Committee (presiding over section 1031 practice) from 2012 through June 2014 and is a frequent speaker at Tax Section meetings.
 Mark was honored by the Tax Section as a Nolan Fellow in 2011.
-Mark is a member of the Bloomberg BNA Real Estate Advisory Board.
+Mark is a member of the Bloomberg BNA Pass Through Entities Advisory Board.

 Mark brings a sense of humor to the table.
 An improv enthusiast, Mark regularly takes classes with some of New York City’s finest improv performers and periodically takes the stage himself with his classmates for performances at venues in New York City.

 Mark and his wife Aysen keep busy raising their lovable domestic shorthair cats, Findik, Fistik, and Badik.